hevnsnt/norecognition/README.md

 ## Distributed Testing Network (Beta)

-As of **v0.9.8**, the **nonRecognition** project has evolved beyond a single-machine research tool.
+As of **v0.9.8**, the **noRecognition** project has evolved beyond a single-machine research tool.
 The fuzzer now operates as a **distributed testing network**, where multiple machines around the world can contribute compute power simultaneously to accelerate the search for effective adversarial patterns.

 ### How It Works